 The main characteristic of a great toothbrush is that it’s soft.
 You’ve got to have soft.
 The bristles need to be able to flex easily so they will get into those cracks and crevices.
 If they’re stiff, they won’t go into those places.
 Or, if you do force them into the crevices, they will damage your gums.
 Soft, only soft.
 Even the highly touted Oral B standard toothbrush with its polished bristles isn’t soft enough.
 If you go Oral B, you want to get the extra soft.
 I’ve put some links on the side to toothbrushes that I recommend.
 My dentist gives out Butler G•U•M toothbrushes, which also work great.

 Also, it is surprising to many people to hear that chewing gum is actually an excellent second choice for cleaning your teeth when you aren’t able to brush.
 But it’s true.
-Not only does the gum have a physical cleaning action, but it gets your saliva flowing, and saliva has great cleaning properties.
+Not only does the gum have a physical cleaning action, but it gets your saliva flowing, and saliva has great cleaning and decay-fighting properties.
 But use sugarless gum, of course.